Kaus Insurance

 User Persona

-I compiled the Epmatize research into the user persona of Budget Ben.
-He is a young professional, has multiple responsibilities (husband, father, business owner).
+I compiled the Empathize research into the user persona of Budget Ben.
+He is a young professional with multiple – often conflicting – responsibilities (husband, father, business owner).

 He is ultimately looking for a transparent, hassle-free, insurance solution that delivers peace of mind and doesn't require his attention.